rtgarden/minecraftacademy/farming/farms.md

 does not respond to bonemeal

+position dependent: only grow when chunk is loaded meaning player is nearby

 tree farm
 =========

 farmed on dirt, needs space,

 the cavern must be at leat 5 blocks high, 8 or 12 is better

+trees are crafted to create wood which is used in numerous crafting recipes

+saplings can be planted or used as furnace fuel

+saplings are position dependent: only grow when chunk is loaded meaning player is nearby

 Coco Farm
 ==========